 This eight-session video-based bible study (DVD/digital video sold separately), join pastor and bestselling Andy Stanley as he examines the characteristics Jesus used to define those who follow him and the implications they have for believers today.

-- What one word should be descriptive of every disciple
+- What one word should be descriptive of every Christian

 - Why people love Jesus but can’t stand his followers